uncenter/uncenter.dev/src/posts/npm-install-everything.md

 {% image "org-flagged.png" %}

-Not only did they flag our organization, they began removing our packages on NPM (as we had suggested, I must add).
+They also began removing our organization's scoped packages on NPM, as we had suggested.
 I think it's safe to say the initial problem has been solved, but we are still waiting to see how NPM prevents this issue in the future.
 My two cents are: a) prevent folks from publishing packages with star versions in the package.json entirely, or b) don't consider a dependent of a package if it uses a star version when tallying how many packages depend on a package for unpublishing.

 And lastly, I want to apologize for anyone frustrated, annoyed, or just angry at us.
 We made a mistake, and we've owned up to it.
 This all started as a harmless joke and we had no intentions of breaking, abusing, or doing any sort of damage to the registry.
 In short we, uhh... fucked around and found out.